 Product Discovery is a method of getting a deep understanding of your customers in order to develop products that fully meet their needs.
 It helps the team identify potential opportunities, develop products that are both valuable and feasible, and helps the company avoid wasting valuable resources on projects that nobody wants.

 The product discovery process started in the early 2000s as a response to the traditional product development cycle.
-To get to know about evolution of modern product discovery you can hear Teresa Torres, a product discovery coach:
+To get to know about the evolution of modern product discovery, you can hear Teresa Torres, a product discovery coach:

 So basically, the product discovery process has two distinct parts that involves identifying the right products (exploration) and building the necessary infrastructure to support them (validation).